 SECTOR RISK.
-The trust invests in securities of companies in the health care, industrials, information technology, materials and real estate sectors.
+The trust invests in securities of companies in the energy, financials, health care, industrials, information technology and materials sectors.
 The value of the trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.